mmke01404-collab/Primary/CODE_OF_CONDUCT.md

 **Community Impact:** Serious or sustained violation of standards.

-**Consequence:** Temporary ban from any interaction with the community.
+**Consequence:** A temporary ban from any interaction with the community.

 ### 4. Permanent Ban

 **Community Impact:** Harassment, doxxing, or repeated severe violations.

-**Consequence:** Permanent ban from the repository and all related spaces.
+**Consequence:** A permanent ban from the repository and all related spaces.

 ## Attribution